seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 **Enum Cases As Protocol Witnesses**

 We can now allow for static protocol requirements to be witnessed by an enum case.
-In other words: it is possible to conform enum for a protocol and fulfill `static var` and `static func` protocol requirements.
+In other words: it is possible to conform enum for a protocols so that it fulfills `static var` and `static func` protocol requirements.

 ```swift
 	protocol ErrorReportable {